nucleus-coop/nucleus-coop.github.io/_docs/faq.md

 #### My Playstation/generic PC controller isn't working/isn't being detected by Nucleus Co-Op, how do I fix it?

-Most Nucleus Co-Op Scripts only detect [XInput](https://en.wikipedia.org/wiki/DirectInput#DirectInput_vs_XInput) controllers.
+Most Nucleus Co-Op Scripts only detect and work with [XInput](https://en.wikipedia.org/wiki/DirectInput#DirectInput_vs_XInput) controllers.
 Controllers that work best are native XInput gamepads like Xbox 360 and Xbox One controllers for minimum hassle.
-There are a few scripts that also support Direct Input controllers but XInput controllers are generally a lot easier to restrict to a specific game instance than Direct Input gamepads.
+There are a few scripts that also support DirectInput controllers but XInput controllers are generally a lot easier to restrict to a specific game instance than DirectInput controllers.

 If you are using PS4 controllers try the app DS4windows, look in the settings for an option called "hide ds4 controller" - make sure it's ticked.
 To ensure it's definitely running in exclusive mode make sure ds4windows is set to load on windows startup, then turn your controllers on while windows is loading.
-Download the latest version [here](https://ryochan7.github.io/ds4windows-site/
+Download the latest version [here](https://ryochan7.github.io/ds4windows-site/).
-).

-All controllers need to have the tick for exclusive mode to work.
 Read more about how to use exclusive mode [here](https://bit.ly/377SUmh)

-If you are using generic direct input controllers the app [XOutput](https://github.com/Stents-/XOutput/releases) is also useful to emulate xinput gamepads.
+If you are using generic DirectInput controllers the app [XOutput](https://github.com/csutorasa/XOutput/releases) is also very useful to emulate XInput controllers.

-The app [X360CE version 4](https://github.com/x360ce/x360ce/releases) that creates virtual Xbox 360 Controllers inside your Windows operating system is also very useful to emulate xinput gamepads system wide.

-Do not place any x360ce xinput dlls inside the Nucleus Co-Op files as this might interfere with Nucleus own custom xinput dlls.

-Remember that some games detect both direct input and xinput gamepads so even if you are emulating a xinput gamepad the input could still not be restricted correctly because the game is now responding to both the emulated xinput gamepad and to the native direct input of your gamepad, that is why some apps like DS4windows have an "exclusive mode".
+Remember that some games detect both DirectInput and XInput controllers so even if you are emulating a XInput controller the input could still not be restricted correctly by Nucleus because the game is now responding to both the emulated XInput controller and to the native DirectInput of your controller, that is why some apps like DS4windows have an "exclusive mode".

-The best way to block native dinput when emulating to xinput is using [HidHide](https://github.com/ViGEm/HidHide/releases).
+The best way to block the native DirectInput of a controller when emulating to XInput is using [HidHide](https://github.com/ViGEm/HidHide/releases).
+Follow this guide to learn how to use it: https://www.reddit.com/r/nucleuscoop/comments/mpx1w5/to_solve_doubled_not_working_properly_emulated/

 You can also try using [this .dll](http://www.mediafire.com/file/iuso0fmhjsao92g/dinput8.blocker.zip/file) made by wizark952 that blocks Direct Input in most games.
 Place the dll alongside the game's .exe and make sure you are using the correct version of the dll (for x86 or x64 games).

+Do not place any x360ce xinput dlls inside the Nucleus Co-Op files as this might interfere with Nucleus own custom xinput dlls.

-Xbox One controllers have some [issues](http://www.snes9x.com/phpbb3/viewtopic.php?t=27510) with background input in games that only support direct input controllers and in Unity games that use Unity's default input for gamepad support.
+Xbox One controllers have some [issues](http://www.snes9x.com/phpbb3/viewtopic.php?t=27510) with background input in games that only support DirectInput controllers and in Unity games that use Unity's default input for gamepad support.
 For this reason too the Xinput Reroute Nucleus option mentioned in the master script that reroutes directinput back to xinput to track more than 4 gamepads on xinput at once, allowing you to play with more than 4 xinput gamepads, will not work with Xbox One controllers even with fake focus because of the driver background input issue.
+To fix that in those cases you can also use XOutput on your Xbox One controllers.

 If you are using steam controllers try [this](https://www.youtube.com/watch?v=wy4F2eqTXQ4).